Inari shrine: Architecture

 Inari is a popular deity associated with both Shinto and Buddhist shrines located throughout Japan.
 According to a 2007 report from Kokugakuin University, 2970 shrines are dedicated to Inari.
 This number includes only Shinto shrines that are registered as religious corporations and are a part of the Association of Shinto Shrines.
-Small roadside or field shrines, shrines kept in a home or corporate office, and Buddhist temples were not included in this statistic but, if they were the number might increase by a large amount.
+Small roadside or field shrines, shrines kept in homes or corporate offices, and Buddhist temples were not included in this statistic, but if they were, the number might increase by a large amount.
 Inari worship continues to center around folk-religion practices and remains unchanged by Meiji Restorations.
 Inari shrines are well known and remain some of the most familiar and recognizable shrines to the Japanese people.

 The entrance to an Inari shrine is typically marked by one or more vermilion torii and images of foxes, which are often adorned with red yodarekake (votive bibs) by worshippers out of respect.
 The color red has come to be identified with Inari because of the prevalence of its use among Inari shrines and their torii.
 The main Inari shrine is the Fushimi Inari-taisha in Fushimi-ku, Kyoto, where the path to the shrine is marked by around a thousand torii.

 Inari shrines typically possess guardian figures in the form of foxes or kitsune.
 These guardian figures are messengers of Inari but are commonly thought of as the deity itself.
 The kitsune statues typically come in pairs, and each represent a male and female.
-Often these fox statues hold a symbolic item in their mouths or beneath a front paw.
-The items may include a jewel or a key which are most common but, a sheaf of rice, a scroll, or a fox cub are also popular.
-Almost all Inari shrines, no matter how small, will feature a pair of these statues, usually flanking or on the altar or in front of the main sanctuary.
-The statues are rarely realistic; they are typically stylized, portraying a seated animal with its tail in the air looking forward.
+Often these fox statues hold symbolic items in their mouths or beneath their front paws.
+The items may include jewels or keys, which are most common, but sheaves of rice, scrolls, or fox cubs are also popular.
+Almost every Inari shrine, no matter how small, will feature a pair of these statues, usually flanking or on the altar or in front of the main sanctuary.
+The statues are rarely realistic; they are typically stylized, portraying seated animals looking forward with their tails in the air.
 Despite these common characteristics, the statues are highly individualistic in nature and no two are exactly the same.
 Today, fox statues found at entrances signify the presence of an Inari shrine.